theonlyrealALEX/Stustadt_Bed_Extension/README.md

 See Guide.pdf

 ## Preface
-Welcome to our tutorial on extending a single bed into a double bed.
+Welcome to my tutorial on extending a single bed into a double bed.
 Before diving into the project, I encourage you to embrace a mindset of practicality and adaptation.
 While this guide offers step-by-step instructions, remember that your unique circumstances might require a few tweaks.
 Tailor this guide to your needs and preferences, ensuring the end result perfectly fits your living space.
-This project should cost you around 40 euros—a small investment for the upgrade in comfort and space that a double bed provides.
-However, it's not just about saving money; it's also about putting in high-quality work.
-By dedicating ample time to this project, paying attention to detail, and striving for the best results, your efforts will undoubtedly pay off.
+Keep in mind: use common sense in every step.
+Measurements and Design might vary for your unique circumstances.

-Always remember the golden rule of any DIY project: Measure twice, cut once.
-Precise measurements are crucial to the success of your bed extension.
-To ensure accuracy, mark your placements with a pencil before making any modifications.
+Don't forget the golden rule of DIY: Measure twice, cut once.
+Use a pencil to mark your measurements and placements on the wood.
 This practice minimises errors and helps ensure a smoother process.
+It will result in a drastically better outcome, but even more importantly it will save time and money.

+This project should cost around 40 euros in total, the biggest cost factor being the wood.
+It should take at most one working day, depening on your experience.
+If you have put together IKEA furniture and know how to safely saw some wood - you should be capable enough to extend your bed.
+I went to bauhaus for the Materials and transported it back on my bike.
+That did not pose any challenges for me.
+If you are not confident enough to use your bike you can also rent a miles van.

 As part of the process, you'll need a mattress that fits your newly extended bed.
-I recommend finding great deals on Kleinanzeigen.de, a platform for classified ads where you can find a wide range of options to suit your needs.
-Keep in mind: use common sense in every step.
-Measurements and Design might vary for your unique circumstances.
+I recommend Kleinanzeigen.de.
+You should be able to find a mattress for free there.

-We hope you find this guide helpful, and we're excited to be part of your DIY journey.
-Enjoy the process, and here's to a more spacious and comfortable rest in your future double bed!
+I hope you find this guide helpfull in your endeavour to make your bed bigger.

+Alexander Wachowiak

 ## Materials
 - Wood Panels (e.g. 4x2cm)